What is Families and Community Together?

 Your first step is to call PerformCare, our contracted systems

-of the child’s needs.
+an assessment of the child’s needs.
 PerformCare will initially interview the caregiver on the telephone to determine the severity of the problem.
-If the family requires
+If

 Do you only serve Union County families?

 Yes.
 FACT is Union County's exclusive Care Management Organization (CMO) and is only able to serve residents of Union County.

 If you live outside of Union County, you should look for the CMO serving your area.
 There are Care Management Organizations dedicated to each of the following counties: Bergen, Burlington, Camden, Cape Atlantic, Essex, Hudson, Mercer, Middlesex, Monmouth, Morris/Sussex, Ocean, Passaic, and TriCounty (Hunterdon Somerset Warren).

 How does FACT get involved with my family?

 All families must be referred by the central screening organization that determines which families need this level of services.
 They will interview you